 Human Gene Structure – In Brief

-Genes are the basic units of heredity carrying the essential information necessary for the survival and reproduction of all organisms.
+Genes are the basic structural and functional units of heredity carrying the essential information necessary for the survival and reproduction of organisms.

 The remarkable results of DNA sequence analysis in recent years have revealed despite having a thousand times more DNA than bacteria, human beings only have twenty percent more genes than any bacteria.
 And a bacterium is just a one-celled organism.
-This exceptional revelation in the field of genetics highlights the fact that a vast majority of human DNA is undoubtedly nonfunctional.
+This exceptional revelation in the field of genetics highlights the fact a vast majority of human DNA is undoubtedly nonfunctional.

 This paradox of gene density in humans caused much of an initial trepidation among the research community.
 For instance, it got even the most amateur thinker in the field asking the question: “Why not more complex organisms such as humans have more DNA than bacteria?”

 However, incredible advancements in the domain of genetics and genomics, predominantly DNA sequence analysis, suggests the gene content of an organism has little to do with the organism’s complexity.
 Recent statistics tell us human gene density comprises approximately 100,000 expressed genes, which are translated from 100,000 separate mRNAs — but only a fraction of them are expressed at an instant in the cell.

 A basic grasp of the gene structure of human is crucial for understanding the complex mechanisms of gene expression, annotation, and function.
 The completion of the Human Genome Project in 2003 equipped the researchers with powerful tools such as blotting, PCR, SAGE, DNA sequence analysis, and others, to identify the human gene structure.

 In terms of functional structure, each gene in the human body contains several working parts, each of which has its unique role in gene expression.
 However, two main functional units, the coding region, and the promoter region, are adherent to each gene as indicated by the advancements in DNA sequencing and analysis techniques.